 OK so now we have a base to build on.
 The third pillar is about getting liked.
 For this we need to give value.
 Be friendly, fun and especially be an expert.
 Be the go to guy about pet care in your town, state or country.
 If people want to know which wine goes best with which food where do they go.
 Become that person!

 You need an authority blog and you will need somewhere to channel the people who you attract to so that they read your regular posts.
 Insanely great content is necessary.
 Being regular is necessary.
 Somewhere along the line there also has to be a product associated with your area of expertise.
 When you comment on blogs, threads in FB, tweet etc you must always regularly turn conversation back to your expertise and your product.
 People will grow to like you and the product.
 Yes you need a product!
 People should know and remember what your product is from your branding.
 You should not have to force it down their throats at every opportunity.

 Next (number four) we must be social and accept followers.
 Engage and interact with these people.
 Be real.
-Get on Facebook, You Tube, Twitter, G+, Vine, Linked In, Pinterest and Instagram and be yourself.
+Get on Facebook, You Tube, Twitter, G+, Snapchat, Linked In, Pinterest and Instagram and be yourself.
 Treat people like you would have them treat you.
 Be consistent.
 It is much better to be on social media for say 30 mins a day instead of say 12 hours a day once a week.